arcturus/dynamiccache/README.md

 Why there is no `get` method?
 The middleware will be returning the content during the `onFetch` phase, so any HTTP request will give you the content.

+## Modifying the content
+All this functions are available if you execute them in the ServiceWorker scope.
+So you can call the previous methods to perform actions.
+But this middleware allows you to modify the content through any client that has access to the worker.
+The communication is done via
+`postMessage` (or [BroadcastChannel API](https://developer.mozilla.org/en-US/docs/Web/API/Broadcast_Channel_API) if available) with an specific protocol.

+In order to make this easier you can use the [DynamicCacheClient](https://github.com/arcturus/dynamiccacheclient), a simple javascript library that you can use from a window, Worker or Sharedworker.